PolyMathOrg/DataFrame/README.md

    ('London' 8.788 false)).
 ```

-#### Creating a DataFrame from an array of columns
-We can do the same by passing an array of columns
+The same data frame can be created from the array of columns

 ```smalltalk
 df := DataFrame fromColumns: #(